IkeSteoger/reading-notes/README.md

-# Ike's Reading Notes on Coding
+# Ike's Reading Notes

 Hello there!
 My name is Ike ([Github Portfolio](https://github.com/IkeSteoger)) and I'm excited to learn all I can about coding.
-I love pizza and milkshakes.
+I **love** pizza and milkshakes.
 I play video games and disc golf.

-This website is used to keep my 102 and 201 notes organized and easily accessible.
+This website is used to keep all of my notes from each class organized and easily accessible.
+Each page links to *specific* topics within software development.

-## Table of Contents

-### Code 102 Reading Notes
+## Code 102 - Intro to Software Dev

 1. [Markdown Language](/102/read01.md)
 2. [Text Editors](/102/read02.md)